corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/basic-cordapp/flows.md

 #### Implement the `CreateAndIssueAppleStampResponderFlow` Class

-1. Add the `CreateAndIssueAppleStampResponderFlow` class to `net/cordapp/utxo/apples/flowsnet/cordapp/utxo/apples/flows/issue`.
+1. Go to `workflows/src/main/kotlin/com/r3/developers/apples` and right-click the `workflows` folder.
+2. Select **New > Kotlin Class**.
+3. Create a file called `CreateAndIssueAppleStampResponderFlow`.
-2. Make `CreateAndIssueAppleStampResponderFlow` implement `ResponderFlow`.
+4. Make `CreateAndIssueAppleStampResponderFlow` implement `ResponderFlow`.
 This allows the flow to be initiated when an initiating flow starts a session.
 You must implement this interface if you want a flow to respond to initiation requests with an initiating flow.
-3. Add the `@InitiatiedBy` annotation to `CreateAndIssueAppleStampResponderFlow`.
+5. Add the `@InitiatiedBy` annotation to `CreateAndIssueAppleStampResponderFlow`.

 This indicates that this flow is the initiated flow in an initiating and initiated flow pair.
 A `protocol` must be defined that both the initiating and initiated flow reference.
+You should use the same protocol name that you used when creating the initiator flow earlier.

 So far, your code should look like this: